Frontend vs. backend technologies

 Some highly popular backend technologies are PHP, Python, Ruby, Java, Go, Redis, MySQL, PostgreSQL, and lots and lots of frameworks built around these languages and database systems.

 Before beginning to learn any new web technology, it's crucial to know exactly which category it falls in.
-That is, is it help us in building the frontend of a website or the backend of a website.
+That helps us possibly guess what we can and can't do with the technology.

 It's a high-level, scripting language that is parsed and executed by a web browser program.